BatirVik/currencies/frontend/README.md

 # React + Vite

-Simple one page application that fetches currencies
+Simple one page application that fetches currencies from the api server

+## Environment

+### VITE_API_URL
+Url to api server